Friday, December 11, 2015

-ON December 11th the Religion of Antinous honors SAINT ALESSANDRO ALBANI, who was an Italian aristocrat and cardinal, and a collector and patron of the arts.
+ON December 11th we honor Saint Allesandro Albani, who was an Italian aristocrat and cardinal, and a collector and patron of the arts.

 It is largely thanks to Cardinal Albani that Antinous experienced a resurgence of interest in the 18th Century which continues to this day.